The Tempests (band)

 Shortly after, Bobby Allen left the band and was replaced by Brad Meyers on drums.
-Also, Charley Bailey left to play with the Rosington Collins band and was replaced by the addition of a Keyboard player, Roy Delise.
-This change gave them a further advantage to play the evolving styles of music, that had become popular in the late 60s.
+Charley Bailey also left to play with the Rosington Collins band and was replaced by keyboard player Roy Delise.
+This change gave The Tempests a further advantage to play the evolving styles of music that had become popular in the late 60s.

-The Tempests were chosen as the Florida House Band for the Nationally acclaimed Hullabaloo TV Show and Clubs in the 1960s. and appeared on their TV show.
+The Tempests were chosen as the Florida House Band for the Nationally acclaimed Hullabaloo tv show and related clubs in the 1960s.

-Booked by Gulf Artist Productions, they shared the same stage with many 60’s National Recording Artists, Dave Clark Five, the Shangrilas, Blues Magoos, The Gap, Sam the Sham and the Pharaohs, Tommy James and the Shondells, The Mindbenders, The McCoys, The Doors, Allman Brothers, 3 Dog Night, Left Bank and more.
+Booked by Gulf Artist Productions, The Tempests shared the same stage with many 60s national recording artists, including the Dave Clark Five, The Shangri-Las, Blues Magoos, The Gap, Sam the Sham and the Pharaohs, Tommy James and the Shondells, The Mindbenders, The McCoys, The Doors, The Allman Brothers, Three Dog Night and Left Bank.

 After one of the members was drafted during the Vietnam era, Tommy Angarano pursued additional music interests playing in The Emotions, Pink Anacin, Raven and the Outlaws, before regrouping as "The Tempests".
 Angarano began his musical career, at an early age, and at the age of 10 appeared on “Ted Mack’s Amateur Hour” playing the accordion.

 The Tempest Band, with Angarano, continued playing locally over the years, joined by other musicians.
 Following the last of their reunions in 1998, former members Mike Hammer and Buddy Peterson returned for a few years.

 Today, they still share the stage with many national acts as well as performing at their own venues.